 A business perspective of visual storytelling

-Antonio Damasio in his book “Desccartes’ Error: Emotion, Reason and the Human Brain” was one of the first to record that patients who suffered damage to the emotional regions of their brains had a lot of trouble making decisions.
-This has since been confirmed by neuroscientists with the latest scanning technologies.
+Antonio Damasio, in his book Descartes Error: Emotion, Reason and the Human Brain was one of the first to record that patients who suffered damage to the emotional regions of their brains had trouble making decisions.
+Neuroscientists have since confirmed this with the latest scanning technologies.
 Good visuals make people feel first and think second.
-Emotions drive decisions and are the reason why Madison Avenue was built on this premise.
+Emotions drive decisions, which is why Madison Avenue was built on this premise.

-While the rationale behind spending time and effort on using the right images is clear, you need to be intentional about how you use them.
+While the rationale behind spending time and effort on using the right images is clear, you must be intentional about how you use them.
 This is where visual storytelling and the science of human behavior come in.

-Images can play a huge role in visual storytelling.
-Take for example the site – DidYouKnowGaming.com
+Images can play a massive role in visual storytelling.
+Take, for example, the site – DidYouKnowGaming.com

 The site contains shareable images of video game trivia like the one below.